Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Statistical estimation of the CVaR approximation

 For each threshold $u_i$, the Anderson-Darling (AD) test statistic comparing the empirical threshold exceedances distribution and the GPD is calculated.
 Let $z_1 < ... < z_{n_i}$ be the ordered threshold exceedances for test $i$, and $\hat{\theta}_i$ the corresponding MLE estimate of parameters for the GPD.
 The transformation $\mathcal{U}^{(i)}_{(j)} \equiv G_{\hat{\theta}_i}(z_j)$ for $1 < j < n_i$ is applied, where $G$ is the GPD CDF from \eqref{def:GP}.
 The AD statistic is then

-Corresponding p-values for each test statistic can then be found by referring to a lookup table (\cite{stephens}).
-Finally, using the p-values $p_1, \ldots, p_l$ calculated for each test, the ForwardStop rule of \cite{gsell} is used to choose the threshold.
+Corresponding $p$-values for each test statistic can then be found by referring to a lookup table (e.g., \citet{stephens}) or computed on-the-fly.
+Finally, using the $p$-values $p_1, \ldots, p_l$ calculated for each test, the ForwardStop rule of \cite{gsell} is used to choose the threshold.
 This is done by calculating a cutoff

 where $\gamma$ is a chosen significance parameter.
 Under this rule, the threshold $u_{\hat{k}_F+1}$ is chosen.
 If no $\hat{k}_F$ exists, then no rejection is made and $u_1$ is chosen.